TamerPC/MovieRecomndation/README.md

 Motivation: The goal of this project is to build a film recommendation system that provides personalized suggestions based on the user's viewing history and preferences.
 Traditional recommendation systems often rely on collaborative filtering or content-based filtering, but the challenge is how to combine both methods effectively, particularly in a way that scales well and maintains accuracy.

 Objective: We aim to use machine learning, specifically autoencoders, to extract features from films, represent them in a lower-dimensional vector space, and compare these vectors using cosine similarity to recommend similar films.
+## Related Work and Originality
+Related Work: There are many approaches to film recommendation systems.
+Collaborative filtering, such as the one used by Netflix, leverages user-item interaction matrices to suggest films based on user preferences.
+Content-based filtering uses film features like genre, director, or description to make recommendations.
+More recently, autoencoders have been used for feature extraction, and cosine similarity has been applied to measure the closeness between films.

+Originality: This project combines autoencoders for feature extraction with a custom-built tokenizer for text processing, offering a unique approach to vectorizing film descriptions.
+Additionally, the backend is powered by Flask, allowing for a simple user interface to interact with the model and receive real-time recommendations.

+##Design Architecture
+Data Collection: We gather film data including title, genre, description, director, cast, etc.
+Preprocessing: Tokenization and vectorization of film descriptions using a custom tokenizer.
+Encoder: An autoencoder architecture is trained to extract features and compress them into a fixed-length vector.
+Recommendation Generation: The model uses cosine similarity to compare films and recommend similar ones based on the user’s viewing history.
+Backend: The backend is built using Flask, which handles user requests and interacts with the trained model to generate recommendations.